Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions: Low-energy dynamics

-In presence of long-range interactions, the standard behavior of locally interacting systems changes substantially: the bounds on the group velocity may not hold anymore, and the spreading of correlations and information scrambling may be drastically boosted.
+In presence of long-range interactions, the standard behavior of locally interacting systems changes substantially: the bounds on the group velocity may not hold anymore, and the spreading of correlations and information scrambling, defined as the loosing of local information into many-body quantum entanglement\,\cite{landsman2019verified}, may be drastically boosted.

 The study of the impact of algebraically decaying interactions on correlation spreading has been addressed as a function of the different values of the power-law exponent $\alpha$.
 Part of the current understanding is based on assessing the behavior of the spatial spreading of connected correlations, e.g.